 If you’re in the Barrio Logan area, this is definitely where to go for Mexican food.
 There’s always a long line outside this super no-frills, cash-only taqueria, so use that time to figure out what you want (don’t worry, the menu isn’t long).

 What to get: the rolled tacos slathered in sour cream and cheese, along with the rice and beans with chorizo served with two flour tortillas.
-Everything is made right there in-house, and the spot has been a San Diego staple for decades.
+Everything is made fresh daily, right there in-house, and the spot has been a San Diego staple for decades.

 Located in the heart of downtown La Jolla Shores, this colorful, sunny restaurant is known for its non-traditional take on Mexican street food—you can add uni to your guacamole, and the Tres Leches cake is made of sweet potato.
-The spot serves a variety of classic and updated regional Mexican dishes, ranging from tostadas, to tlayudas, to grilled fish, alongside a stacked craft cocktail menu with plenty of agave spirits involved.
+The spot serves a variety of classic and updated regional Mexican dishes, ranging from tostadas, to tlayudas, to grilled fish, alongside a stacked craft cocktail menu with plenty of agave spirits and cocktails involved.
 The vibe is light enough for happy hour with friends, but still polished enough for date night, a work lunch, or a family meal.

 What to get: any of the tacos or shared plates.
 Their fresh tortillas are definitely a must-try: they’re made in-house, using heirloom blue corn sourced from small-scale farms back in Oaxaca.
 With at least six taco options at any given time and an extensive roster of larger shared apps, you can’t go wrong with trying a combination of items.